gaofengnan/charcoal/README.md

 ## Data

 * `CD4_TREG_in_thymus.csv`: preprocessed data for the real data example in Section 5 of Gao and Wang (2020).
---->
+-->

 # Reference
-Gao, F. and Wang, T. (2022) Sparse Changepoint detection in High-dimensional Linear Regression.
+Gao, F. and Wang, T. (2022) Sparse changepoint detection in high-dimensional linear regression.
 Work-in-progress.